wreckitpumas/Muni-ID-Walkthrough/README.md

 **Font dependency:** `index.html` loads Montserrat from Google Fonts.
 An internet connection is required on first load; subsequent visits use the browser cache.
 On air-gapped deployments, self-host Montserrat or remove the `<link>` tags — the wizard falls back to Arial cleanly.

-**Logo placeholder:** The header currently shows a dashed placeholder box.
-Replace it with the official City of Milwaukee horizontal "tower" logo (white/reverse version) obtained from the Brand Officer.
-See the `<!-- TODO -->` comment in `index.html` for details.

 The wizard can be embedded in an existing city page inside a `<div>` — `dir="rtl"` is set on `#wizard-container` only, so Arabic layout does not affect surrounding content.

 ---